 The proposed mine, the largest in North America (bigger than Utah’s Bingham Canyon Copper Mine) if it goes through, has the potential to destroy thousands of acres of wetlands and up to 94 miles of streams and rivers that support salmon populations.

-Opponents of the mine say they are wary of environmental impact from a major gold and copper mine being operated in the region.
-The fear the kind of devastation that that uranium mining brought to the wildlife and communities living in the Grand Canyon region.
+Opponents of the mine say they are wary of the environmental impact of a major gold and copper mine being operated in the region.
+They fear the kind of devastation that uranium mining brought to the wildlife and communities living in the Grand Canyon region.

 Water pollution from a mine in the region has a high risk of entering the nearby streams and waterways, which is certain to cause significant damage to the natural habitats of the salmon species in the bay.